[ Brain Research & Learning | Research Articles | Instructional Programs | Summary | Links ]

 Application: If students need to memorize something, have them do it in groups, while role playing, or in engaging activities.

-on this page, here is a collection of links for further study:
+There are hundreds of other facts and applications with recent brain research.
+Because there isn't enough space to contain this information on this page, here is a collection of links for further study:

 This site includes brain research, learning styles, and the effects of caffeine and sleep on the brain.